 Exposure to toxins is a complicated medical condition that requires input from doctors and medical experts.
 It is important to work closely with an experienced attorney if you believe you have been a victim of toxic exposure in the workplace.

-At Arash Law, we fight hard to protect injury victims’ legal rights.
-We have over twenty years of experience, and our personal injury lawyers have collected over 200 million dollars for our clients.
+Our trusted attorneys at Arash Law led by Arash Khorsandi will fight hard to protect injury victims’ legal rights.
+We have over twenty years of experience, and our personal injury lawyers have collected over 400 million dollars for our clients.
 Our experienced construction site accident attorneys have helped accident victims in San Francisco, Riverside, San Jose, San Diego, Sacramento, Sherman Oaks, and throughout California.

 Call (888) 488-1391 or contact us online to schedule your free consultation with an experienced California construction accident injury lawyer.
 Don’t let the insurance company get away with a lowball settlement offer.
 Let an experienced construction injury law firm handle your case so that you can focus on getting better.